its7amo/clean-and-green-website/replit.md

 ## Overview

-Clean and Green is a production-ready professional cleaning service booking platform specializing in eco-friendly cleaning solutions in Oklahoma.
-It facilitates online booking for residential, commercial, and deep cleaning services, as well as custom quote requests with photo upload capability (up to 5 property photos per quote).
-The platform features a comprehensive admin dashboard for management of bookings, quotes, business analytics, customer interactions, team operations, and a fully functional tiered referral program ($10/$15/$20 rewards) with comprehensive fraud protection. **Critical referral bug fixed (Nov 9, 2025)**: Referral codes now properly apply discounts to bookings, create referral records immediately, and work identically across both public and admin manual booking endpoints. **Booking Management System (Nov 9, 2025)**: Comprehensive booking approval workflow (all bookings default to "pending" status), booking validation (past date prevention, configurable minimum lead time default 12 hours, slot capacity limits default 3 per slot), customer deduplication system (SQL-normalized matching on email/phone/address with confidence scoring and merge alerts), enhanced quote-to-booking conversion (proper customer linking, full validation chain), and live availability checking API.
-Recently expanded with 6 admin intelligence features fully implemented (November 2025): Customer Churn Risk Scoring with win-back campaigns, Smart Anomaly Alerts for fraud/mistake detection, Message Status Tracking (new/in_progress/replied/closed/spam), Customer Segmentation (VIP/At-risk/New/Referral champions auto-tags), Quick Actions Dashboard (7 actionable metrics), and Business Settings Intelligence Controls (19 configurable fields including scheduling controls).
-The referral program includes multi-signal fraud detection preventing abuse through duplicate address/phone/IP detection and velocity limits (max 3/day, 10/week configurable - fully exposed in admin UI), automatically creating anomaly alerts for suspicious patterns.
-The admin interface features a reorganized collapsible sidebar with 6 logical groups (Overview, Operations, People, Communication, Marketing, Configuration), a unified Intelligence Dashboard showing critical business metrics, and a global search component (cmd+k shortcut) that searches across bookings, customers, and quotes with relevance ranking.
-The system includes PWA functionality, automated email/SMS notifications, and is fully deployed to Render.com with proper production environment configuration.
+Clean and Green is a professional, production-ready cleaning service booking platform focused on eco-friendly solutions in Oklahoma.
+It enables online booking for residential, commercial, and deep cleaning services, as well as custom quote requests with photo upload capabilities.
+The platform features a comprehensive admin dashboard for managing bookings, quotes, business analytics, customer interactions, team operations, a tiered referral program with fraud protection, and a Content Management System (CMS) for non-technical users to edit customer-facing content.
+Key features include a robust booking management system with approval workflows, validation, customer deduplication, and live availability checking.
+It also incorporates 6 admin intelligence features: Customer Churn Risk Scoring, Smart Anomaly Alerts, Message Status Tracking, Customer Segmentation, Quick Actions Dashboard, and Business Settings Intelligence Controls.
+The system includes PWA functionality, automated email/SMS notifications, and is deployed to Render.com.

 ## User Preferences